Nightshades are a diverse group of foods, herbs, shrubs, and trees that have fascinated scientists, doctors, and nutritionists for centuries.

-The steroid alkaloids in nightshades - primarily solanine and chaonine - have been studied for their health effects in two areas.
-First is their ability to block the activity of an enzyme in nerve cells called cholinesterase.
-Many of the alkaloids found in nightshades possess this kind of activity, called cholinesterase inhibition.
-If the action of cholinesterase is too actively blocked, the nervous system control of muscle movement becomes disrupted, and muscle twitching, trembling, paralyzed breathing, or convulsions can result.
-The steroid alkaloids found in potato have clearly been shown to block cholinesterase activity.
-They do not usually appear strong enough to produce nerve-muscle disruptions like twitching or trembling.
+The steroid alkaloids in nightshades have been studied for their health effects in two areas.
+First is their ability to block the activity of an enzyme in nerve cells called cholinesterase inhibition.
+If the action of cholinesterase is too strong, the nervous system becomes disrupted, and muscle twitching, trembling, paralyzed breathing, or convulsions can result.

-The second type of problem potentially related to the potato alkaloids involves damage to the joints caused by inflammation and altered mineral status.
-Whether alkaloids can contribute to joint damage of this kind is not clear from current levels of research.
-Some researchers have speculated that nightshade alkaloids can contribute to excessive loss of calcium from bone and excessive depositing of calcium in soft tissue.
-For this reason, these researchers have recommended the elimination of nightshade foods from the meal plans of all individuals with osteoarthritis, rheumatoid arthritis, and joint problems.
+A second problem potentially related involves damage to the joints caused by inflammation and altered mineral status.
+Some researchers have speculated that nightshade alkaloids can contribute to the excessive loss of calcium from bone and soft tissue.
+For this reason, it is recommended to eliminate nightshade foods from the meal plans of all individuals with osteoarthritis, rheumatoid arthritis, and joint problems.

-If you are an individual with existing joint problems, temporary elimination nightshade foods from your meal plan may be a good step to determine if these foods could be contributing to your joint problems.
-This same recommendation would apply to individuals with existing nervous system problems, particularly nerve-muscle related problems.
+If you are an individual with existing joint problems, temporarily eliminate nightshade foods from your meal plan to determine if these foods contribute to your joint problems.
+The same recommendation would apply to individuals with existing nervous system problems.